 Along with powerful mountain peaks, the country of Nepal has large numbers of rivers to explore.
 These rivers remained open to enjoy rafting in Nepal.
 These include varieties of enchanting or exciting sports performed in Arun, Tamur, Liku, Dudh Koshi, Sunkoshi, Tamakoshi, and the famous Indravati found in the river system of Koshi belonging to the eastern region of Nepal.
 In addition, you will come across a few other rivers named Trishuli, Kaligandaki, Marsyangdi, Budi Gandaki, Seti Made, Bhote Koshi, and Daraundi, all of which come under the river system of Gandaki are highly sought rafting spots available for tourists of Nepal.

 Best Time to Enjoy Rafting in Rivers in Nepal

-According to experienced tourists, the best time for rafting in Nepal starts from the month of October and continues up to the middle of December.
-In addition, you may also enjoy rafting in rivers of Nepal from the beginning of March to up to the end of May.
-During the rainy season between June and the middle of August, both local area people and guides found the white water region as somewhat dangerous, because of which rafting remains banned during that period.
-However, one can also go for rafting in various 3rd-grade rivers, like River Seti and River Trishuli.
-In conclusion, Nepal gives an ultimate rafting enjoyment to travelers across the world.
+According to experienced tourists, the best time for rafting in Nepal starts in the month of October and continues up to the middle of December.
+In addition, you may also enjoy rafting in the rivers of Nepal from the beginning of March up to the end of May.
+During the rainy season between June and the middle of August, both local area people and guides found the white water region somewhat dangerous, because of which rafting remains banned during that period.
+However, one can also go rafting in various 3rd-grade rivers, like River Seti and River Trishuli.
+In conclusion, Nepal gives the ultimate rafting enjoyment to travelers across the world.